marmelab/react-admin/docs/Admin.md

 **Tip**: It's up to you to create a [custom menu](#applayout) entry, or custom buttons, to lead to your custom pages.

 **Tip**: Your custom pages take precedence over admin-on-rest's own routes.
 That means that `customRoutes` lets you override any route you want!
-If you want to add routes *after* all the admin-on-rest routes, use the [`notFound` prop](#notfound) instead.
+If you want to add routes *after* all the admin-on-rest routes, use the [`catchAll` prop](#catchall) instead.

 **Tip**: To look like other admin-on-rest pages, your custom pages should have the following structure: